xNaCly/blog/content/about/_index.md

-Hi, I'm Matteo, a 21 year old student from Germany.
+Hi, I'm Matteo, a 21 year old software engineer from Germany.

 I am interested in programming, compilers, tech and hardware.
 In my free time I like to contribute to free and open source software, as well as writing my own quality of life improving projects.

-I am currently majoring in applied computer science at [DHBW](https://www.dhbw.de/startseite).

 {{<rawhtml>}}